GlobalBoost/ord-globalboost/docs/src/guides/sat-hunting.md

 Searching for Rare Ordinals
 ---------------------------

-### Searching for Rare Ordinals in a Bitcoin Core Wallet
+### Searching for Rare Ordinals in a GlobalBoost Core Wallet

-The `ord wallet` command is just a wrapper around Bitcoin Core's RPC API, so searching for rare ordinals in a Bitcoin Core wallet is Easy.
+The `ord wallet` command is just a wrapper around GlobalBoost Core's RPC API, so searching for rare ordinals in a GlobalBoost Core wallet is Easy.
 Assuming your wallet is named `foo`:

 1. Load your wallet: